 • Retirement of County septic systems: This Tier A strategy proposes retirement of existing septic systems in the TMDL watersheds and connecting them to public sanitary systems to reduce the bacteria loads from OSDSs.
 The County provided County-wide GIS coverage of all the OSDSs that would be retired to be connected to a WRF or to a cluster treatment system.
 This GIS coverage was based on the County's OSDS Evaluation Study (2008).
 The County-provided GIS layer was clipped to the TMDL watersheds to obtain the number of septic systems that are proposed to be retired in each watershed.
+An implementation rate of 40 septic disconnections was used based on the information provided by Anne Arundel County Health Department.
+The number of septic systems that would be retired in all the watersheds by the year 2025 was calculated by proportioning the current County implementation rate.
 Thus obtained data was entered into the future management practices of WTM under "Septic System Retirement (Convert to WWTP)" option to calculate the load reductions that would be achieved from this strategy.
-The table below (Table A-11) provides information on the number of septic systems proposed to be retired in each watershed.
+The table below (Table A-11) provides information on the number of septic systems proposed to be retired in each watershed by the year 2025.